|Volvo B9TL (CDGE)|

 |Emission Standard||Euro III|

-In 2006, the first 200 units of the Volvo B9TL were brought in by SBS Transit.
-These units were Euro III-compliant and bodied locally by ComfortDelgro Engineering (the engineering arm of SBS Transit’s parent company, ComfortDelgro).
-The bodywork was based off the Volvo B10TL (PSV/CDGE) demonstrator which was designed in cooperation with PSV International.
+In 2006, SBS Transit brought in 200 units of the Volvo B9TL (CDGE) double-deck bus.
+These buses were Euro III-compliant, with bodywork assembled locally by ComfortDelgro Engineering, or CDGE (the engineering arm of SBS Transit’s parent company, ComfortDelgro).
+The bodywork was derived from the earlier Volvo B10TL (PSV/CDGE) demonstrator, which bore a prototype bodywork designed in collaboration with PSV International.

-The Volvo B9TL was built to succeed the 2-axle Volvo B7TL and the 3-axle Volvo B10TL “Super Olympian” chassis, and was designed based on the existing Volvo B7TL.
-A key difference from its B7TL and B10TL predecessors is its new 9.3-liter engine originally designed by Renault Trucks.
+The Volvo B9TL was built to succeed the 2-axle Volvo B7TL and the 3-axle Volvo B10TL chassis.
+A key difference from its B7TL and B10TL predecessors is its new 9.3-litre engine originally designed by Renault Trucks.
 The larger engine delivers more horsepower, an advantage over the Volvo B10TL which was notorious for its poor performance on steep ascents.
 Another major design change over the B10TL was the relocation of the water tank from the front of the bus (near the right front wheel) to the rear, next to engine components.

 Volvo B9TL (Euro III) – PSV/CDGE bodywork (200 units)

-In late 2004, SBS Transit placed orders for 150 Euro III Volvo B9TL chassis at a cost of S$71 million on 28 December 2004, with an option for 50 more units.
-They were bodied by ComfortDelGro Engineering (CDGE), the engineering branch of SBS Transit’s parent company ComfortDelGro.
-A trial bodywork had previously been tested on a Volvo B10TL (SBS9889U), developed by SBS in cooperation with PSV International.
-The new bodywork was ready to be refitted for use on the Volvo B9TL.
+In late 2004, SBS Transit placed orders for 150 Volvo B9TL (Euro III) chassis at a cost of S$71 million on 28 December 2004, with an option for 50 more units.
+Buses were assembled locally by ComfortDelGro Engineering (CDGE), the engineering branch of SBS Transit’s parent company ComfortDelGro.
+A prototype bodywork had previously been fitted on a Volvo B10TL (SBS9889U), developed by SBS in cooperation with PSV International, and this bodywork was going to be mass-produced for use on the Volvo B9TL.

 On 15 February 2006, a prototype bus was unveiled, a Volvo B9TL with a zero-step entrance, a manual wheelchair ramp and other wheelchair-friendly features.
-As Singapore’s first Wheelchair-Accessible Bus (WAB), they were going to pave the way for more WABs and a more disabled-friendly transport system.
+As Singapore’s first type of Wheelchair-Accessible Bus (or WAB), it would pave the way for a more disabled-friendly transport system.
 The launch date was delayed from April to June to prepare bus stops for wheelchair boarding and alighting activities.
-Finally, on 27 June 2006, SBS Transit Service 21 became the first wheelchair-accessible bus service with 10 Volvo B9TL CDGEs in its fleet.
+Finally, on 27 June 2006, SBS Transit Service 21 became the first wheelchair-accessible bus service with 10 Volvo B9TL CDGE buses assigned to its fleet.

 |Basic Technical Specifications|